Banana pudding: History

 In 1920, the use of vanilla wafers instead of ladyfingers first appeared, first seen in a recipe from Mrs. Laura Kerley in a Bloomington, Illinois local newspaper, The Pantagraph.
 Following the rise in popularity of using wafers, in the 1940s the National Biscuit Company (later known as Nabisco) began printing a recipe for banana pudding on the Nilla Wafers box, whose marketing helped further boost the dessert's acclaim.

-The Nabisco recipe closely resembled popular versions of today, calling for "lining a baking dish with layers of vanilla wafers and sliced bananas, pouring custard over them, and spreading meringue across the top."
-However, it called for baking the dessert at 325 degrees for 20 minutes.

-It is clear that banana pudding did not begin with the strong ties to the Southern US that it maintains today, though there is no consensus on how the Southern identity developed.
+It is clear that banana pudding did not begin with the strong ties to the Southern US that it maintains today, although there is no consensus on how the Southern identity developed.
 Some have theorized that it developed naturally through large gatherings such as church picnics, family reunions, and barbecues, because the dessert is easy to scale up, requires no cooking, and keeps well.

 National Banana Pudding Festival

 The National Banana Pudding Festival is held at the Centerville River Park in Centerville, Tennessee.
 It is a 2-day event held on the first weekend of October.